mark-hahn/coffeekup-intro/README.md

 Now it is starting to look like real HTML you'd find on an ugly web page.

 Did you notice the parentheses around `color:"green"`?
-In older versions of coffeescript this is needed so that the string after it is not treated as part of the hash.
+In older versions of CoffeeScript this is needed so that the string after it is not treated as part of the hash.
 The newest versions of CoffeeScript have changed the rules so this isn't needed.
 I'm going to assume the latest version of CoffeeScript in the following examples to keep them prettier.
 As of this writing the CoffeeKup online trial page uses an older version of CoffeeScript.
 So add the parentheses before trying them out there.

 Lonely Text
 ---